Welcome to the Musée de la Romanité

-These regulations are applicable as a whole to all visitors to the Museum of Roman Civilisation as well as, without prejudice to specific provisions that may be notified to them, to persons or groups authorised to use certain premises for meetings, receptions, conferences, projections or miscellaneous events and to all persons foreign to the service, present in the establishment for professional purposes.
-Any visitor who does not comply with these visitor regulations or who behaves in a manner that causes a breach of the peace may be refused entry to the site or be expelled without being able to claim any reimbursement of his/her ticket.
-Where applicable, non-compliance with these regulations may give rise to legal action.
+These rules apply in their entirety to visitors to the Musée de la Romanité as well as – without prejudice to specific provisions that may be notified to them – persons or groups who are authorised to use certain areas for meetings, receptions, conferences, screenings or other events, and any other persons who are not museum staff and who attend the museum for professional reasons.
+Any visitor who does not comply with these visitor rules or who causes a disturbance to public order may be refused admittance to the site or removed from site without being entitled to a refund of their admission fee.
+Where applicable, non-compliance with these rules may result in legal action.

 Article 1: Access to the site

-- The main access to the Museum of Roman Civilisation is at 16 boulevard des Arènes – 30000 Nîmes
+- The main access to the Musée de la Romanité is at 16 Boulevard des Arènes – 30000 Nîmes

-- The Museum of Roman Civilisation is composed of different areas with access conditions or characteristics which may be specific:
+- The Musée de la Romanité comprises a number of different areas with access rules or characteristics which may be specific to them:

 - The permanent exhibitions area